Ancient Voices for the Modern Soul

 Jesus and the Psalms

 Jesus quotes the Psalms more than any other book.
 His last words from the cross are Psalm 22 and 31.
 He taught from Psalm 110.
-The Psalms were His prayer language — formed in Him from childhood in the synagogue.
+The Psalms were His prayer language — formed in Him from childhood.
 To learn the Psalms is to learn how Jesus himself prayed.

 🌿 Proverbs — Wisdom Woven into Daily Life